arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 There are actually a lot of aesthetic mapping possibilities, and they depend on the kind of plot you're making.
 For example, for a line graph you can define line width and line type, and for scatter plots you can define the shape of the dots.

-Note that things like axis labels, fonts, and annotations aren't considered aesthetic mappings because they don't vary with each data element and therefore you can't map those things to a specific column of a data frame.

-Complicating matters, sometimes you just set the way points or lines look, not by mapping them to data, but by setting them to a predetermined value no matter what.
-For instance, if you wanted all the points in a scatter plot to be purple stars, regardless of the data represented, we would call this "setting" an aesthetic, not "mapping" it.

 Picking the best aesthetics for your graph is as much an art as it is a science.
-Claus Wilke's *Fundamentals of Data Visualization* is a great introduction to this topic.
+Claus Wilke's *[Fundamentals of Data Visualization](https://serialmentor.com/dataviz)* is a great introduction to this topic.

-The distinction between visual elements that are "set" and those that are "mapped", and the code that each of these requires, is a common point of confusion and frustration for new users of ggplot (and sometimes even more advanced users, too).
-If you're not solid on these concepts, feel free to give the last few sections a re-read before moving on, but also keep in mind that this is something that may also become clearer with more experience creating visualizations.

 ### Exercise Time!